archivesspace/tech-docs/src/content/docs/customization/configuration.md

 #### `AppConfig[:container_management_extent_calculator]`

-Globally defines the behavior of the exent calculator.
+Globally defines the behavior of the extent calculator.
 Use :report_volume (true/false) to define whether space should be reported in cubic or linear dimensions.
 Use :unit (:feet, :inches, :meters, :centimeters) to define the unit which the calculator